rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

-*Application-Specific Integrated Circuit* or [ASIC](https://en.m.wikipedia.org/wiki/Application-specific_integrated_circuit) is nothing new, and in Bitcoin mining refers to a specific chip that calculates [SHA-256](https://en.m.wikipedia.org/wiki/SHA-2) hashes (and nothing else).
+*Application-Specific Integrated Circuit* or [ASIC](https://en.m.wikipedia.org/wiki/Application-specific_integrated_circuit) is nothing new, and in Bitcoin mining this refers to a specific chip that calculates [SHA-256](https://en.m.wikipedia.org/wiki/SHA-2) hashes (and nothing else).